dantaayy/movie-theatre-api-graphQl/README.md

 - Filter Shows by any column
 - Get ALL Users
 - Filter Users by any column
+- Create a new Show
+- Delete a Show

 To-do:

 - Add watched Shows to Users Watch List
-- Create a new Show
 - Create a new User

 ---